ta275/ECE4960_SP19/README.md

 This repository contains the implementation of a sparse matrix data structure, numerical methods for calculating derivatives and definite integrals, numerical linear-equation solvers based on the Newton-Rhapson method, least-squares fitting, and ordinary-differential equation solvers to simulate electrical circuits.

-You are free to use any code as long as you acknowledge the source.
+You are free to use any code with appropriate acknowledgement.

 Python 3.7 is used as the primary programming language for these implementations.
 You can find a "reports" directory in each of the following sub-directories which contains all the generated reports and plots.